leetcode-python-java/leetcode-python-java/problems/1049-last-stone-weight-ii.md

                 return sum_ - i * 2
 ```

-* Personally, I like this approach because it makes the code logic clearer, does not need to consider the traversal direction,
+* Personally, I like this approach because it makes the code logic clearer, does not need to consider the traversal order,
 and is more applicable (you will encounter many situations in the future where backward iteration does not work).

 ## C++